 Why I Decide to Move to Saint Louis:

 Long before everyone else went online in 2020, I was a digital nomad working without an office.
 While some digital nomads are true nomads that don’t have permanent homes.
-I found, after 6 months of traveling this way, that having a home to come home to was an important part of maintaining my mental health while traveling.
+I found, after 6 months of traveling this way, that having a home to come home to was an important part of good travel self care.
 Knowing this, I couldn’t justify calling Seattle- one of America’s most expensive cities- home.
 After evaluating a shortlist of cities that I was initially interested in moving to, I chose St. Louis.

 Cost of living: As a nearly full-time traveler, I reasoned, financially it just made more sense to maintain a home in a city with a very low cost of living – since I spend so little of my time at home.